muhammadzkralla/super_simple_shell/README.md

 zkrallah$ exit
 ```

-> **Note:** The sample outputs are not the only supported commands, in fact I can not show examples for all the supported commands as all the external commands or system binaries are supported, in order to see all the supported commands, you can open the `/usr/bin/` directory to see all the supported commands as well as some internal commands that you will not find in the directory.
+> **Note:** The sample outputs are not the only supported commands, in fact I can not show examples for all the supported commands as all the external commands or system binaries are supporte i.e any program that has its path in the `PATH` environment variable.